AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Define interactive content in Adobe Campaign
+title: Defining interactive content in Adobe Campaign Classic
 description: Learn how to define interactive and dynamic email content with AMP in Adobe Campaign Classic.
 audience: delivery
 content-type: reference
 topic-tags: sending-emails
 ---

-# Define interactive content{#defining-interactive-content}
+# Defining interactive content{#defining-interactive-content}

 Adobe Campaign enables you to use the new interactive [AMP for Email](https://amp.dev/about/email/) format, which enables to send dynamic emails, under certain conditions.